mimik-mimOE-ai/mimOE-ai-developer-guide/03-multi-agent-architecture/README.md

 The purpose of Scenario 3 is to demonstrate how to add Agent Machines to the mimik Service Mesh and then to modify the existing Coordinator Machine by adding a new Agent Collection that supports Multi Agent Machines.

-These Multi Agent Machines are the Agent Machines created previously in Scenario 1 and 2, plus the two new Agent Machines you'll create in this scenario.
+The machines in the scenario are the Agent Machines created previously in Scenario 1 and 2, plus a new Agent Machines you'll create in this scenario.

 # What You Need to Have On Hand

-This scenario requires that you have on hand two computers with AMD/Intel processors.
-Each computer needs to be running the latest version of edgeEngine.
+This scenario requires that you have an additional machine on hand with either AMD/Intel or ARM processors.
+Each computer needs to be running the [latest version of edgeEngine](https://github.com/mimik-mimOE/mimOE-SE-Linux).

 **We also assume** that you have done Scenario 1 and Scenario 2 previously and that the machines configured and added the mimik Service Mesh in those scenarios are operational and accessible.